zvigrinberg/jfrog-integrations-openshift/README.md

 oc secrets link builder artifactory-docker-ps --for=mount oc secrets link builder artifactory-docker-ps --for=pull
 ```
+8. Now There are two options for interacting with Artifactory, Secured with TLS, and insecure.
+#### Configure Artifactory's Docker Repository as an insecure Registry

-8. Add Artifactory' Docker repository to be allowed as insecure registry in the cluster, in order to bypass tls verification(artifactory in trial version doesn't support https):
+- Add Artifactory' Docker repository to be allowed as insecure registry in the cluster, in order to bypass tls verification(artifactory in trial version doesn't support https):
 ```shell
 cat > cluster-image.yaml << EOF
 spec: